mittelmark/oowidgets/tutorial.md

 ## Inheritance

-If we think about object oriented programming the first mechanism to lear is usually _inheritance_.
-Let's use this mechanism and create an extended version a a `ttk::button` which has as well a flash function.
+If we think about object oriented programming the first mechanism to learn is usually _inheritance_.
+Let's use this mechanism and create an extended version of a `ttk::button` which has as well a flash function.
 We use the method `oowidgets::widget` to create a new class and a Tcl command for this widget.
 Please note that the classname must contain at least one uppercase character to not interfere with the created Tcl command which will be all lowercase.